 The best way to describe the Gail Vaz Oxlade method of getting out of debt is the all-or-nothing approach.
-Regardless of how much you owe, if you don't make plans to have your debt paid off in 3 years or less then you're not serious enough about getting out of debt.
-Gail argues that if you take longer than 3 years to pay off your debts, you most likely will never get yourself out of debt.
+Regardless of how much you owe, if you don't make plans to have your debt paid off in three years or less, then you're not serious enough about getting out of debt.
+Gail argues that if you take longer than three years to pay off your debts, you most likely will never get yourself out of debt.
 Almost the opposite to what Rich Dad argues, but focusing on rapid debt repayment instead of paying yourself first.

 Gail also believes in putting money aside for emergencies, but unless you have the wiggle room with your money, to start putting money into investments (usually she advocates RRSP's) once your debits are paid off, use the money you would normally put towards debt repayment into RRSP's instead.

 Her reasoning behind this method is very similar to what others argue and that is, there is no point in putting money into investments that give you a 5% return when you have credit cards with a 19% or higher interest rate.

 Gail's method for getting out of debt includes a two-pronged approach.
 You can either cut your variable spending, increase the money you bring in or do both.
 The best approach is to do both, but sometimes circumstances do not allow for this.

 She also pushes for creating a budget for your monthly expenses, tracking your spending by writing it down and learning to live off cash via the money jars.
 That's right, no debit cards!
 If you don't have the cash for it, then you won't be buying it.
 Some people enjoy this method of tracking expenses and learning to budget their money.
 But it's not for everyone.